peteroupc/CBOR/docs/PeterO.DataUtilities.md

         string str,
         bool replace);

   Encodes a string in UTF-8 as a byte array.
-This method does not insert a byte-order mark (U+FEFF) at the beginning of the encoded byte array.
+This method does not insert a byte-order mark (U + FEFF) at the beginning of the encoded byte array.

  REMARK: It is not recommended to use  `Encoding.UTF8.GetBytes`  in.NET, or the  `getBytes()`  method in Java to do this.
 For instance,  `getBytes()`  encodes text strings in a default (so not fixed) character encoding, which can be undesirable.

        <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.

- * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
+ * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U + FFFD).
 If false, stops processing when an unpaired surrogate code point is seen.

 <b>Return Value:</b>